qsoon/qsoon.github.io/_pages/cv.md

 ## Publications
 ---
-* **Kim, K.**,  et al. "Principal Component Analysis for River Network Data: Use of Spatio-temporal Correlation and Heterogeneous Covariance Structure", Submitted.<br>
+* **Kyusoon Kim**, Minsu Park and Hee-Seok Oh.
+"Principal Component Analysis for River Network Data: Use of Spatio-temporal Correlation and Heterogeneous Covariance Structure", Submitted.<br>

 ## Talks and Presentations